Aboriginal Heritage Education Event

 He explained how stone artefacts have a “bulb of percussion” which reflects the force travelling through the stone as a result of impact upon it being made.
 Stone tools are usually either right handed or left handed, but there are some designed to be ambidextrous.

-Caleb on the shore below a large midden explained how these are generally associated with women who are the ones who jumped into the water and gathered the mud oysters and austrocochlear shells (a small gastropod).
+On the shore below a large midden, Caleb explained how these are generally associated with women who are the ones who jumped into the water and gathered the mud oysters and austrocochlear shells (a small gastropod).
 The men would be out the back hunting.
 The area would have also been regularly burned to make for easier passage by bare feet and bodies.
 Similarly, hunting would be more effective as new growth would have provided the grazing macropods with plenty of food.
 Currently, the oldest known midden in the Hobart area is 8000 years old and is under a car park.

 As a Wildcare group we are able to help preserve and protect Aboriginal Heritage by first being aware of the potential presence in the area, second by being respectful of its value and thirdly by knowing what to do if we make an incidental find and by not causing disturbance to the soil.